anothertechs/anothertechs/src/blogs/programming/neural-network/cnn/index.md

 ---
-title: Understanding and building simple Neural Network using PyTorch
+title: Implementing Convolutional Neural Network (CNN) using PyTorch
 author: Hatim
 date: 2021-08-21
 published: true
 category: programming
-keywords: CNN,convolutional,neural,network,code,pytorch,tensors,GPU,CPU,deep,learning,artifical,intelligance,array,predict,autograd,back,gradient,layer,input,output,hidden,torch,forward,tensor,data,dataset
+keywords: CNN,convolutional,neural,network,pytorch
-description: As the name implies, neural networks are a collection of algorithms that attempt to detect relationships in a data set using a technique that resembles the way the human brain functions.
+description: In this tutorial we are going to learn how to implement Convolutional Neural Network (CNN) using pytorch
 thumbnail: ./neural-network.png
 ---

-# Understanding and building simple Neural Network using PyTorch
+# Implementing Convolutional Neural Network (CNN) in Pytorch

 In this turorial, we’ll go through the basic ideas of PyTorch starting at tensors and computational graphs and finishing at the Variable class and the PyTorch autograd functionality.